+SECTION X

-SECTION X AWARD OF CONTRACT AND APPROVALS
+AWARD OF BIDS and CONTRACTS

-All contracts, when the sum is \$9,999.99 or less, shall be awarded by the City Manager to the lowest and best bidder.
-The Mayor and Council shall approve all contracts when the sum is \$10,000.00 or more to the most responsive and responsible bidder.
+All contracts, when the sum is \leq \$10,000.00, shall be awarded by the City Manager to the lowest and best bidder.
+The Mayor and Council shall approve all contracts when the sum is \geq \$10,000.00 to the most responsive and responsible bidder.